-Start the New Year with your best foot forward (and your environmental footprint very small!) by becoming a no-waste kitchen whizz.
+Start the Spring with your best foot forward (and your environmental footprint very small!) by becoming a no-waste kitchen whizz.
 With some small, simple changes, you can use less and reuse more, and still enjoy fantastic meals that pack a punch.

 Try out these easy and delicious recipe ideas from My Zero Waste Kitchen below, and you may be surprised what those leftovers and food scraps can do when they’re given a second lease of life!